In-House Lab Research

 Chemical analysis can provide important information on the various layers of paints and the presence of film-forming non-breathable materials.

-9. Material Analysis and Testing
+9. Petrographic Analysis

 Detailed material analysis is necessary for the exact recreation of historic plasters or the assess the long-term behaviour of materials.